Environmental Studies Minor

 The Environmental Studies minor consists of six courses.

-ENV101 - Introduction to Environmental Studies
+ENV101 - Intro to Environmental Studies (KP)

 This course uses case studies to explore global environmental challenges and engages students in considering sustainable solutions.
 Solutions that promote a healthy environment, social equality, and economic viability are discussed.
 Students explore steps individuals, organizations, and communities can take to reduce their ecological footprint and to slow global warming.
 Leaders from community organizations and local government agencies are invited to discuss issues with students.X